 About

 Elvira Clayton is a storyteller working in various media, including visual and performance art.
 Anchored in historical research, much of her practice responds to the lives of people who lived under American slavery.
-She mines slave-related archive collections and documents to uncover hidden histories and stories she brings to light through her work.
+She mines slave-related archival collections and documents to uncover hidden histories and stories, which she brings to light through her work.
 “Through this process, I am honoring my own enslaved ancestors.”